Trauma-Informed Play Therapy in Hopkins, Minnesota

 Child-led play supports choice, self-trust, and a stronger sense of self.

-Feel supported in their unique nervous system needs
+𑁍 Feel supported in their unique nervous system needs

-In Play therapy Sessions we will:
+In Play Sessions in Hopkins, Minnesota we will:

 Create safety through play and connection